eric-brechemier/masteringid-horizon/660-INSTRUCTIONAL-SEQUENCES.md

 The first sequence is planned for a typical learning period of 5 weeks, while the second sequence is expected to span several years.

+None of these two learning sequences may require the specific development of e-learning modules.
+Depending on the number of IT specialists to train, the first sequence may be taught from peer to peer, with the support of reference cards and job aids.
+The second sequence may be supported by a tool distributing the test phishing and associated learning contents, provided by a third-party vendor, probably completed with customized printable materials.

 ### Module 1: How to Prevent Access to Sensitive Information of Donors

 1–2 hours per week over 5 weeks.